openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

     "pruning_init": 0.1, // Initial value of the pruning level applied to the model in 'create_compressed_model' function.
 0.0 by default.
     "params": {
         "schedule": "baseline", // The type of scheduling to use for adjusting the target pruning level.
 Either `exponential`, `exponential_with_bias`,  or `baseline`, by default it is `baseline`"
-        "pruning_target": 0.4, // Target value of the pruning level for the model.
+        "pruning_target": 0.4, // Target value of the pruning level for the convolutions that can be pruned.
+These convolutions are determined by the model architecture.
 0.5 by default.
         "num_init_steps": 3, // Number of epochs for model pretraining before starting filter pruning.
 0 by default.
         "pruning_steps": 10, // Number of epochs during which the pruning rate is increased from `pruning_init` to `pruning_target` value.
         "weight_importance": "L2", // The type of filter importance metric.
 Can be one of `L1`, `L2`, `geometric_median`. `L2` by default.